SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 # Update changelog (1.0.1)

-### i wrote it here because i forgor after some time :skull:
+### i wrote it here because i will forger after some time :skull:

 - Updated the game over screen
 - - Snaps camera to bf (can be disabled)